revl/anglicize/README.md

         result = Anglicize.anglicize(u'retour de la même idée'.encode('UTF-8'))

-2. Convert a large block of text, buffer by buffer.
+2. Convert a large block of text iteratively, one buffer at a time.
 This mode is meant for processing a stream of text data; it consists of three steps:

    1. Create an object of the Anglicize class.
 This object will keep the current state of the finite state machine and a couple of small